Healthcare Leadership (HC)

 HC 4015 Healthcare Finance (4 Credits)

-This course presents an overview of financial management in healthcare organizations operating in the United States.
-Students will gain a broad overview of the business of healthcare in the United States, including interpretation of financial statements, budgeting, variance analysis, operational analysis, capital investment analysis, expense management issues, revenues, and payment systems used in the current United States healthcare system.
+This course gives students a skills-based grounding in the financial management in healthcare organizations operating in the United States.
+Students will gain a broad overview of the business of healthcare in the U.S., including interpretation of financial statements, budgeting, operational analysis, expense management issues, revenues, and payment systems used in the current U.S. healthcare system.
 The course will use a case-based approach where students will demonstrate mastery of financial management skills through application of knowledge to real-life scenarios from the industry.

-HC 4100 Management Principles in Healthcare Systems (4 Credits)
+HC 4100 Management and Leadership in Healthcare (4 Credits)

 HC 4110 Healthcare: Innovative Strategies and Change Management (4 Credits)